jmccauli/Web-Developer-Interview/README.md

 2. How would you provide a fallback for a browser that does not support HTML5 audio/video?
 3. Your site uses AJAX pagination.
 How would you allow Googlebot (or users without JS enabled) to crawl those pages?

-### Wordpress

-1. How do you evaluate third party plugins?
-2. What is the difference between an action hook and a filter hook?
-3. Name a few ways that Wordpress plugins can store data.

 ### Javascript

 1. What type of inheritance does Javascript use?